 So how do we do this?
 The answer is rather long and complicated, but, in a nut shell, we work with the nervous system to help the body increase its awareness and create new patterns of behaviour by using a combination of Network Spinal Analysis and Somato Respiratory Integration, through a Reorganizational Healing Framework.

 How long does it take?

 I can’t tell you without first seeing you and working on you, because everyone is unique.
 Some people have had chronic anxiety that’s crippling, while other people have a very mild form that’s less embedded in the body, nervous system and thinking.
 Some people are quicker learners and more adaptable, we are all unique.
-Because this is such a hard question to answer we offer people a free 20 minute consultation.
-From this I will get a better idea of what the process will be, as it ranges from several visits to several months (for more severe cases).

 What you may find comforting is that all clients find they start to get results almost immediately.
 From their very first session they notice a shift.
 And then each session builds on the previous.